 How to Protect wp-config File in Your WordPress

-wp-config.php is that one file which can literally make or break your website.
+wp-config.php is that one file that can literally make or break your website.
 This special file contains the WordPress configuration details and is one of the most vital files on your website.

-It holds confidential information of your WordPress database among other necessary information required to access the database.
+It holds confidential information on your WordPress database among other necessary information required to access the database.
 This makes it crucial to secure it.

 Here are some ways to Secure wp-config.php file:

 Step 1 – Connect your WordPress website using an FTP Client.

 Step 2 – Navigate to the public_html directory and download the .htaccess file.

 Step 3 – Edit and include the following lines of code at the end of the .htaccess file: